xbeat/Machine-Learning/README.md

 Introduction to Probability in Machine Learning

 Probability theory forms the backbone of many machine learning algorithms.
 It provides a framework for dealing with uncertainty and making predictions based on incomplete information.
 In this presentation, we'll explore key concepts of probability and their applications in machine learning using Python.

+## Packing Your Data's Suitcase An Introduction to PCA

+Principal Component Analysis Fundamentals

+Principal Component Analysis (PCA) is a dimensionality reduction technique that transforms high-dimensional data into a lower-dimensional space while preserving maximum variance.
+It accomplishes this by identifying orthogonal directions, called principal components, along which the data varies most significantly.

 ## Evolving AI Retrieval and Generation Techniques